amyschmid/ms-annotator/README.md

 A comma-separated file containing two columns `taxid` and `species`.
-This file is specified by the `taxid_file` parameter in the configuration file and contains the NCBI taxon IDs of species to query. `species` column will not be used durreing the analysis.
+This file is specified by the `taxid_file` parameter in the configuration file and contains the NCBI taxon IDs of species to query. `species` column will not be used during the analysis.

 # Output and Results
-All output is saved to the locaiton specified by `data_dir` in the main configuration file.
+All output is saved to the location specified by `data_dir` in the main configuration file.
 This directory will be structured as follows:
 ```
 data/